gabrielb98/azure-docs-powershell-aip/Azure Information Protection/AzureInformationProtection/Set-AIPFileLabel.md

 ### -RemoveProtection
 Note: This parameter is supported only with the Azure Information Protection unified labeling client.

 Removes protection from a file.
-If the file is labeled, the label is also removed.
+If the file is labeled, the label is not removed.

 You must have sufficient usage rights or be a super user for your organization to remove protection from files.
 For more information, see [Configuring super users for Azure Rights Management and discovery services or data recovery](/azure/information-protection/configure-super-users).